Mastering the ATI Vital Signs Post-Test: A thorough look

 5. You are assessing a patient's vital signs.
 Which of the following actions is essential to ensure accuracy?

-a) Using the same equipment for every patient. b) Having the patient stand during the assessment. c) Ensuring the patient is comfortable and relaxed. d) Using only one method of temperature measurement.
+a) Using the same equipment for every patient.
+In practice, b) Having the patient stand during the assessment.
+Consider this: c) Ensuring the patient is comfortable and relaxed. d) Using only one method of temperature measurement.

 Answer: c) Ensuring the patient is comfortable and relaxed.
 Stress and discomfort can influence vital signs.